Tenebrae (film): Later reception

 Not all the recent critical reaction to Tenebrae has been positive.
 Geoff Andrew of Time Out thought that the film was "unpleasant even by contemporary horror standards".
 John Kenneth Muir, author of Horror Films of the 1980s, considers the film to be far inferior to Suspiria, but acknowledges that it was so "unremittingly gory" that it justified its US title of "Unsane".
 John Wiley Martin, although evaluating the film as a "technically mesmeric" one, felt that thematically it was a "disappointingly retrograde step" for Argento.
-Christopher Null of Filmcritic.com called it a "gory but not particularly effective Argento horror flick", while Dennis Schwartz of Ozus' World Movie Reviews dismissed it as "trash".
+Christopher Null of Filmcritic.com called it a "gory but not particularly effective Argento horror flick."
 Gary Johnson, editor of Images, complained, "Not much of Tenebre makes much sense.
 The plot becomes little more than an excuse for Argento to stage the murder sequences.
 And these are some of the bloodiest murders of Argento's career."
 In 2004, Tim Lucas re-evaluated the film and found that some of his earlier enthusiasm had dimmed considerably, noting that, "Tenebre is beginning to suffer from the cheap 16 mm-like softness of Luciano Tovoli's cinematography, its sometimes over-storyboarded violence (the first two murders in particular look stilted), the many bewildering lapses in logic ... and the overdone performances of many of its female actors".

+On Rotten Tomatoes the film has an acceptance rating of 82% with an average score of 6.70/10 out of 28 reviews, on Metacritic it has a score of 83% out of 11 reviews, indicating “Universal Acclaim”.